DM9933/RESTful-Booker-API-Performance-Testing-Using-Apache-JMeter/README.md

 # RESTful Booker API Performance Testing Using Apache JMeter

-This repository demonstrates how performance testing was conducted on the RESTful Booker API using Apache JMeter.
-The tests include scenarios like stress, spike, and endurance testing.
+This repository showcases performance testing of the RESTful Booker API using Apache JMeter.
+The goal was to evaluate responsiveness, scalability, and reliability under varying user loads using tests such as stress, spike, and endurance testing.
 ## Introduction

 The RESTful Booker API was tested to assess its responsiveness, scalability, and reliability under varying loads.
 The results identify bottlenecks and provide optimization recommendations.